• Skip to primary navigation

 • Women in Tech

-Home > Computer Science > Master's In Machine Learning
+Home > Computer Science > Master's in Machine Learning

 Machine Learning Master’s Degree Programs

-Written by Jennifer Sheriff – Last updated: January 16, 2023
+Jennifer Sheriff – Last updated: May 19, 2025

 A master’s degree in machine learning provides the necessary training and background for students to launch a successful career in the exciting and growing field of machine learning.